 I also found out that I liked investing and following the stock market.
 Putting everything in index funds was boring and felt a little like giving up the fate of my financial goals to some fund manager I would never meet.

-There had to be a better way to play the stock market game without losing to the same investor mistakes.
+There had to be a better way to play the stock market game without stock trading and losing to the same investor mistakes.

 Check out these 8 Stock Market Basics that will help you stop losing money in stocks.